 There’s (no) Harm in Trying

-In March 2016, Microsoft’s chatbot ‘Tay’ developed racist and homophobic behavior in less than a day after its release1.
-Only two months later, an AI system used by the US court to assess the risk of prisoners committing a future crime wrongly marked black offenders significantly more often than those of other races2.
-Similarly, the robot evaluating the photographs of participants in “The First International Beauty Contest Judged by Artificial Intelligence” exclusively crowned white winners3.
+In March 2016, Microsoft’s chatbot ‘Tay’ developed racist and homophobic behavior in less than a day after its release.
+Only two months later, an AI system used by the US court to assess the risk of prisoners committing a future crime wrongly marked black offenders significantly more often than those of other races.
+Similarly, the robot evaluating the photographs of participants in “The First International Beauty Contest Judged by Artificial Intelligence” exclusively crowned white winners.

 In an on-going stream of AI incidents, these examples indicate that AI systems struggle to act ethically but are, in fact, prone to bias.
 This raises a crucial question: